LechorksMoshel/EGTagAndProbe/README.md

 git clone https://github.com/pkontaxa/EGTagAndProbe
 scram b -j4
 ```
+To run on the latest data:
+Follow instructions from

 ### Producing TagAndProbe ntuples with unpacked L1EG (no re-emulation)
 Set flag isMC and isMINIAOD according to sample in test/test.py